← Back to Blog

 Don't worry — missing one session won't ruin your supply.

 Simply continue your next session as planned.
 If possible, add an extra session later in the day or pump a bit longer.
+You can also try power pumping to help recover supply.

 Consistency over time matters more than being perfect every day.